 Jump to:

 Everyone absorbs some lead from the food they eat and the air they breathe.
-However, if you are exposed to lead at work, it is more likely that you will have higher levels of lead in your body than the general public.
+There are however, some work-related or non-work related activities that are more likely to result in you having a higher levels of lead in your body than the general public.
+Hobbies can include shooting and fishing.
+There are also a range of work activities that can also expose you to lead.

 Exposure to lead has the potential to cause adverse health effects to exposed workers.
 The removal of lead from paint and petrol within Australia has significantly reduced background levels and concerns for some workers previously exposed to inorganic lead at work.
 However, workers continue to be subject to chronic exposure to lead in a number of industries.
 Lead can be inhaled through dust or fumes or swallowed through eating contaminated food.